mashumafi/Solitaire-Console/README.md

-#Projects made using only the Standard C++ libraries.
+#Projects made using the Standard C++ libraries and Boost.
 ##Most are terminal based games.

 In progress: